Scientists around the world are paying close attention to an unusual increase in the number of cases of monkeypox.

 Our infectious disease experts at Rochester Regional Health share the basic details of this disease and what people need to know.

-First discovered in the 1950s, monkeypox is a rare disease caused by a pox virus.
+First discovered in the 1950s, mpox is a rare disease caused by a pox virus.
 Its name is derived from its initial discovery in a colony of monkeys at a research facility.
 The first known human case was in 1970 in the Democratic Republic of Congo.

-Monkeypox is primarily transmitted from animals to humans.
+Mpox is primarily transmitted from animals to humans.
 This can be either through close contact between animals and humans, or by eating the meat of an infected animal that has not been thoroughly cooked.

 From when a person is infected to when they first begin displaying symptoms, the time range is approximately 7-21 days.